Stedi/starter-kit/stedi-cloud/functions/hello-world/readme.md

 - *Duration*: The exact duration of the request.
 - *Billed Duration*: The billed duration of the request
 - *Memory size*: Memory your Function had available, default on 1024MB
-- *Memory used*: Memory your function consumed during execution.
+- *Memory used*: Memory your function consumed during invocation.
 - *Init duration*: Time it took to prepare and start the function (also known as the "cold start").

 <screenshot-execute-hello-world>